woocommerce/woocommerce-blocks/docs/internal-developers/testing/cart-checkout/coupons.md

 ## What to test

-With coupons disabled: <!-- heading -->
+With coupons disabled:

 -   [ ] You should not see the add coupon section in your cart and checkout and in the editor.

-With coupons enabled: <!-- heading -->
+With coupons enabled:

 -   [ ] You can apply coupons in both Cart and Checkout blocks.
 -   [ ] A valid coupon `coupon` should reduce your totals.